lzim/mtl/blue/session02/s02_facilitator/mtl_session02_say.md

 **Tips & Tricks**
 - *Note:* Leaving the "Is Inactive" column blank will pull all de-activated clinics used in the last two years (denoted by a "ZZ" prefix).
 If you do not wish for inactive clinics to be pulled, under the "Is Inactive" column, check "No" and click the yellow "Apply" button.
-*Unselecting Choices*
-- To unselect an individual Division, Physical Location, etc, uncheck the selected box.
-- To clear selected choices in a **column**, hover in the upper right hand corner of the column and click on the 'Eraser' icon.
+- To clear filters/columns, click on the "Eraser" icon in the upper right of the filter/column.
-- To reset ALL choices in the interface across ALL tabs, click the "Reset" button in the upper bar.
-Note - the "reset" button will clear ALL choices across ALL Clinic Selection, Data, & Viz tabs, not just the given tab you are viewing.
+- To reset ALL selections across ALL tabs, click the "Reset" button in the upper right hand of the bar.

 - **Prior to today's session, __________________ \[Team Lead's name\] worked with us to build an initial team dataset.
 - **__________________ [Team Lead's name], which column did we find most helpful for creating this team's dataset?**